 Formal graduate training is supplemented by a number of academic and professional events sponsored by EEB.
 Students are strongly encouraged to regularly attend the weekly seminar series, bi-weekly student colloquia, and the annual symposium.
 Every EEB student should plan to present at least once at colloquia (work in progress) as well as at the annual symposium (completed projects) during their tenure at MSU.
 Students should consult their guidance committees for more information.

 For detailed information on the program please refer to the EEB Graduate Student Handbook.
+We encourage all EEB graduate students and faculty advisors to regularly review the MSU Guidelines for Graduate Student Advising and Mentoring.

 MSU COURSES THAT SATISFY EEB REQUIREMENTS